 Breakfast and leave for Ngorongoro via Olduvai Gorge, Arrive for Lunch, Afternoon at Leisure.
 Dinner and Overnight at Rhino Lodge / Similar.

 The jewel in Ngorongoro’s crown is a deep, volcanic crater, the largest un flooded and unbroken caldera in the world.
 About 20kms across, 600 meters deep and 300 sq kms in area, the Ngorongoro Crater is a breathtaking natural wonder, an extinct volcano teeming with wildlife often compared to the Garden of Eden.
 Wildlife viewing in the crater is out of this world.
 All major animals are easily seen.
 The only exception is giraffe, which is present in the Conservation Area, but not in the crater because of the steep descent.
 Elephants are common.
 All big cats are easily spotted and the density of spotted hyenas is quite extraordinary.

 A real special of the crater is the black rhino.
 Rhino is hard to see in Tanzania and black rhino is typically very shy- sticking to thick vegetation.
 This is not so in the crater, where they have a predictable routine of spending the night in Lerai forest, and the day in open grassland.
 Black-backed and golden jackals are equally common in the crater.

 Day 5.
 Ngorongoro Crater.

-Today you will descend 2000 feet (0ver 600 metres) to the floor of the crater for half day crater tour with picnic lunches.
-Explore the forest areas that are inhabited by monkeys and elephants, the lake area, where you may see the flamingos and the open savannah where the lions hunt for food.
+Today you will descend 2000 feet (0ver 600 meters) to the floor of the crater for half day crater tour with picnic lunches.
+Explore the forest areas that are inhabited by monkeys and elephants, the lake area, where you may see the flamingos and the open Savannah where the lions hunt for food.
 Dinner and overnight at Rhino Lodge / Similar.